-Add the can of whole peeled tomatoes.
-Rinse the can with ½ cup of water and add that to the pan.
-Stir and simmer on medium to low heat for 5 minutes.
+Add whole peeled tomatoes, rinse the can with 1/2 cup of water, and add it to the pan.

 Note: some recipes mention blending the tomatoes in a food processor, but that is not necessary nor customary for this dish.
 The arrabbiata should not be completely smooth.

-Reserve two cups of pasta cooking water.
-Drain the rigatoni and add them to the pan with the sauce.
-Stir the pasta in the sauce, then add 1 cup of pasta water.
+Reserve two cups of pasta cooking water, drain the rigatoni, and add them to the pan with the sauce.
+Add one cup of reserved pasta water.